This page contains the Privacy Notice and the Terms and Conditions of Use for this website.

 11. Lawful processing

 We are required to have one or more lawful grounds to process your personal information.
-Only 4 of these are relevant to us:
+Only three of these are relevant to us:

 We require your consent to use your information to send you electronic communications such as newsletters and event information.
 We will ask you for consent if you have not previously given this.